 The Art of War for Writers: Fiction Writing Strategies, Tactics, and Exercises

-business that was published by Writer's Digest Books on November 11, 2009 and has 259 pages.
+business in Paperback edition that was published by Writer's Digest Books on November 11, 2009 and has 259 pages.

 Explore it on Goodreads or Amazon.